georgewanjiku/georgewanjiku/README.md

 - 👋 Hi, I’m @georgewanjiku
-- 👀 I’m interested in UX/UI Research, Web Development, Machine Learning
+- 👀 I’m interested in Computer Graphics, , Game development, AR/VR, UX/UI Research, Web Development, Machine Learning
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++ and Java
-- 💞️ I’m looking to collaborate on ALl learning opportunities welcomed
+- 💞️ I’m looking to collaborate on any projects and ALL learning opportunities are welcomed
 - 📫 How to reach me georgepeacekw@gmail.com

 <!---